 Gifts of securities is an effective way to donate to Jackson School of the Arts.
 As a rule, Jackson School of the Arts accepts gifts of publicly traded securities and on a case by case basis, will consider gifts of privately held shares.
 Gifting securities provides you with a tax advantage to eliminate capital gains tax on the gift of appreciated securities.

 For many, the simplest way to make a significant future gift to Jackson School of the Arts is through their estate.
-A gift in your will allows Jackson School of the Arts to benefit from your legacy and to continue delivering high-quality arts education programs to young people across Metro Vancouver, and beyond.
+A gift in your will allows Jackson School of the Arts to benefit from your legacy and to continue delivering high-quality arts education programs to young people in your own community.
 Please consider leaving a percentage or a specific amount through your estate as your legacy commitment to Jackson School of the Arts.

 With a gift in your will, it is important to ensure your gift will be directed as you wish, and using the wording below will be helpful in providing a clear understanding of your intent.